Discrimination of neutron-$\gamma$ in the low energy regime using machine learning for an EJ-276D plastic scintillator: Waveform Analysis

-Organic scintillators exhibit fast and slow components due to their decay modes.
-The different ratios of fast and slow signals coming from various particles cause the pulses to have different shapes.
-Plastic scintillators have a very fast rise time of the $\sim$ 2 ns and decay time around $\sim$5 ns~\cite{knoll2010radiation}.
 The interaction of $\gamma$ with organic scintillator is mediated by electromagnetic interaction, hence, having a fast rise and decay time.
-As for neutrons, due to collisional interaction mechanisms, neutrons have longer decay times.
+For the fast neutrons the dominant mechanism of energy transfer is through proton recoils, producing higher ionization density than electrons from $\gamma$-ray interactions.
+Due to the heavier mass of the proton, it loses energy slowly in the detector medium in comparison to electron which is generated by Compton interaction of $\gamma$-rays.
+Also the scintillation response time is slow for the protons due to the quenching mechanism~\cite{Awe_2021}.
+This results in a comparative longer tail part for the neutron waveforms.
 This difference in the neutron and $\gamma$ waveform from the EJ-276D PS is shown in Fig.~\ref{Waves} (b).
 The traditional CCM exploits the timing nature of different particles.
 Considering two distinct time windows SG and LG, charge is integrated to obtain $Q_S$ and $Q_L$, respectively.
 The ratio of $Q_S$ to $Q_L$, hence enables the pulse shape discrimination capability of the detector.
 The PSD variable, $PSD = 1-\frac{Q_S}{Q_L}$, is calculated from each waveform and studied as a function of the total charge deposition in scintillator for the discrimination of neutron and $\gamma$ signals.
-Figure of Merit (F.o.M), described as $F.o.M = \frac{|\mu_\gamma - \mu_n|}{FWHM_\gamma+FWHM_n}$, is often used to estimate the degree of discrimination between the different particles.
-The $\mu_\gamma$ and $\mu_n$ represent the mean values of the neutron and $\gamma$ PSD distribution and $FWHM_\gamma$ and $FWHM_n$ represents the full width at half maximum of these distributions, respectively.
+Figure of Merit (F.o.M), described as $\mathrm{F.o.M = \frac{|\mu_\gamma - \mu_n|}{FWHM_\gamma+FWHM_n}}$, is often used to estimate the degree of discrimination between the different particles.
+The $\mathrm{\mu_\gamma}$ and $\mathrm{\mu_n}$ represent the mean values of the neutron and $\gamma$ PSD distribution and $\mathrm{FWHM_\gamma}$ and $\mathrm{FWHM_n}$ represents the full width at half maximum of these distributions, respectively.
 To obtain a reasonable F.o.M, various combinations of $Q_S$ and $Q_L$ gate time windows are used in an iterative manner in the analysis.
-The optimized F.o.M of 1.21 is achieved for the PS using the integrated charge from the SG time window 60 to 108 ns and the LG time window 60 to 250 ns in the ADC range 1500 to 4000, where $\gamma$ and neutron events are clearly separable.
-For the same gate settings, the F.o.M in charge range 2000 to 4000 is found to be 1.35 implying higher ADC ranges have better neutron $\gamma$ discrimination.
-The SG and LG time windows mentioned above are fixed through out the analysis.
-Figure~\ref{PSDplots} (a) shows the PSD as a function of integrated charge measured from the AmBe neutron source.
-A clear separation between neutron and $\gamma$ events is observed above 1500 in the integrated charge range.
-The quantitative projection of PSD distributions are shown in Fig.~\ref{PSDplots} (b) and (c) for the lower charge and the higher charge ranges, respectively.
-It can be seen from Fig.~\ref{PSDplots} (b), that at lower charge values, between 200 to 800, the separation using PSD variable between neutron and $\gamma$ events worsens and the discrimination becomes difficult.
-Low signal to noise ratio, disparity in the Compton interaction, similar timing profiles of neutrons and $\gamma$s, resulting in effective failure of CCM in this region~\cite{Shen:2025vyt}.
-For the higher charge range (1500 to 4000), as shown in Fig.~\ref{PSDplots} (c), simple PSD based selection criteria can achieve a very good separation efficiency for discrimination of neutron and $\gamma$ events.